marcosvaldez81/CS-496-DataStructures-practice/README.md

-This directory contains my HW and self practice code of data structures for my CS 496 Data Structures Course.
+The directory, "CS 496," contains the HW and self practice code of data structures for my CS 496 Data Structures Course.